jkhuraijam/application-monitoring/README.md

-reveal-livereload
+application-monitoring
 =================

-extension of reveal.js with livereload
+slides for application-monitoring using reveal.js with livereload